rshankras/Today-Extension-Tutorial/P01-Create iOS Framework/content.md

 ---
-title: "Pacing the content!"
+title: "creating ios framework!"
-slug: pacing-content
+slug: creating-ios-framework
 ---

 Make School tutorials should have a consistent flow.
 This is a short guide to structuring the content of the tutorial.